 Dealing with a weak WiFi signal at your home?
 Make a screen out of aluminum foil by covering a piece of cardboard or something similar, and stand it against a wall in the spot you want to increase the signal.
 The signal will be increased in the direction of the screen.

 Take a sheet of aluminum foil and crumple it up into a ball.
 Now use it and some good ol’ elbow grease to bring the chrome on appliances, strollers, older car bumpers, and so forth to make it shine like new.
 Aluminum foil will even remove rust spots.
 Caution: Most “chrome” on new cars is not chrome but actually plastic—DO NOT rub plastic chrome with aluminum foil!

 Line a small bowl with aluminum foil.
-Next, fill the bowl with hot water.
-Add one tablespoon of ordinary powdered laundry detergent (make sure it is bleach-free).
+Next, carefully fill the bowl with boiling hot water.
+Add one or two tablespoons of baking soda.
 Carefully drop jewelry pieces into the solution.
 Allow sitting there for a minute or two.
 Rinse and set out on a clean cloth to air dry.

 An iron-on patch is an easy way to fix small holes in the clothing—but only if it doesn’t get stuck onto your ironing board.
 You can avoid this by placing a piece of aluminum foil under the hole, with the patch on the top side.
 Go ahead and iron as instructed on the patch label.
 It won’t stick to the patch; you can just slip it out when you’re finished.